-Course Code: MINN4011A Course Description: Mine Management Principles and Entrepreneurship
+Course Code: MINN4011A

+Course Description: Mine Management Principles and Entrepreneurship

+NQF Credits: 13 NQF Level: 8

+(13) (5-0-0) (1 term)

 This course explores the concepts, principles and regulatory frameworks that are inherent in the management of mining operations and companies.
 The course covers theories of management and their application in mining business environment.
 It also introduces students to entrepreneurial acumen.
 The following broad topics are presented in the course: development of management theory; management functions; organisation theory; leadership; planning; principles of human resources management; labour relations and employment law; social and emotional intelligence; entrepreneurship.